cosmo0920/cosmo0920/README.md

 ### Hi there 👋

-I'm an open source developer and little mozillian.
+I'm an open source developer and a little mozillian.

-I'm currently interested in logging, containers, modern browsers.
+I'm currently interested in logging, containers, and modern browsers in the area of software.

   * I'm currently working with logging ecosystem which creates Fluentd, and also kubernetes.
   * Also interested in Windows and macOS ecosystem.